JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

         * 1:1, 1:N, N:1, N:M
     * Cardinality constraints help define the rules and constraints of the relationships between entities in a database model.
 They play a crucial role in establishing referential integrity, enforcing data consistency, and determining how entities are connected and interact with each other.

-* Data Integration Approaches:
+* **Data Integration Approaches**:
-    * **ETL** ~ On-Premise :  a process used to extract data from various sources, transform it into a consistent and usable format, and load it into a target system, such as a *data warehouse or a data mart*.
+    * **ETL** ~ On-Premise ~ DWH :  a process used to extract data from various sources, transform it into a consistent and usable format, and load it into a target system, such as a *data warehouse or a data mart*.
         * ETL is well-suited for use cases where data needs to be standardized, consolidated, and cleansed before loading it into the target system.
 It is often used in scenarios such as data warehousing, where data from multiple sources is transformed and loaded into a structured and predefined schema for reporting and analytics purposes.
-    * **ELT** ~ Cloud / Big Data Analytics: Typical in the cloud with *Data Lakes* - they accept raw data in any structure or format.ELT allows for greater flexibility and scalability since the transformation is performed within the target system, taking advantage of its computational power.
+    * **ELT** ~ Cloud ~ Big Data Analytics ~ Data LakeHouse: Typical in the cloud with *Data Lakes* - they accept raw data in any structure or format.ELT allows for greater flexibility and scalability since the transformation is performed within the target system, taking advantage of its computational power.
         * ELT is suitable for use cases where the target system has the computational power and capabilities to handle data transformations efficiently.
 It is often used in scenarios involving big data analytics, streaming data processing, or situations where the structure and requirements of the data are subject to change.

 * Data Processing Approaches:
     * **OLAP**: Online Analytical Processing - these systems are designed to perform complex analysis and provide BI.
-OLAP systems, are designed for analytical processing, where data is typically read-only and the focus is on analyzing large amounts of data to identify patterns and trends.
+OLAP systems, are designed for analytical processing, where data is **typically read-only** and the focus is on analyzing large amounts of data to identify patterns and trends.
         * OLAP systems typically use a *denormalized schema*, such as a dimensional model, to optimize complex queries and improve performance.
         * It supports multidimensional analysis, data mining, and advanced analytics for decision support.
         * OLAP typically involves a dimensional model with a central fact table surrounded by dimension tables, representing different perspectives or dimensions of the data.
     * **OLTP**: Online Transaction Processing - these systems are designed to perform business transactions as they occur. **Speed**.
 OLTP systems are designed for transactional processing, where data is frequently updated, inserted, and deleted, and the focus is on maintaining data consistency and accuracy.
         * OLTP systems typically use a *normalized schema*, such as an ER or 3NF model, to ensure data consistency and minimize redundancy.
-        * OLTP handles simple, fast, and real-time transactions that involve CRUD operations (Create, Read, Update, Delete) on individual records.
+        * OLTP handles simple, fast, and real-time transactions that involve **CRUD operations** (Create, Read, Update, Delete) on individual records.
         *  OLTP is designed for transactional processing, supporting day-to-day operational tasks and real-time transaction management.

 * **Data Arquitecture:**